-1 After recovering the VxVM configuration, you must determine which volumes need to be restored from backup because a complete copy of their data is not present on the recovered disks.
-Such volumes are invalid and must be removed, recreated, and restored from backup.
-If a complete copy of a volume's data is available, it can be repaired by the hot-relocation feature provided that this is enabled and there is sufficient spare disk space in the disk group.
+1 After recovering the VxVM configuration, you must determine which volumes need to be restored from backup.
+The volumes to be restored include those with all mirrors (all copies of the volume) residing on disks that have been reinstalled or removed.
+These volumes are invalid and must be removed, recreated, and restored from backup.
+If only some mirrors of a volume exist on reinitialized or removed disks, these mirrors must be removed.
+The mirrors can be re-added later.